Top 5 3rd Quarter Trades of Tr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Traverso Chambers Private Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Trinity Wealth Management, LLC’s top five trades of the quarter.

-During the quarter, Traverso Chambers Private Wealth Management, LLC bought 50,136 shares of NAS:QQQ for a total holding of 53,454.
-The trade had a 4.11% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $301.34.
+During the quarter, Trinity Wealth Management, LLC bought 31,901 shares of NAS:FTSL for a total holding of 110,016.
+The trade had a 1.13% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.